Siriusmart/merlin/docs/src/modules/clearance.md

 Clearance preset admin updated.
 ```

-> To prevent circular definitions, presets should not contain other presets.
-Although not recommended, you may still define presets in terms of other presets by modifying `clearance.jsonc`.
+> Note that circular definitions of presets are not allowed.